 For this lesson, a series of graphite applications are patiently applied on smooth Bristol paper.
 This surface creates smoother transitions of value, but easily smears.

-A blending stump is gently used to soften the texture produced by the graphite applications.
+A blending stump is gently used to soften the texture.
 The blending stump is pulled in the same direction as the strokes made with the pencil to preserve the pattern of lines and shapes within the iris.

-After darkening the values of the pupil and iris a bit further with the softest graphite pencil, our attention now turns to the other areas within the eye.
+After darkening the values of the pupil and iris a bit further with the darkest graphite pencil, our attention now turns to the other areas within the eye.
 A gentle application of the "H" pencil is applied to the "white" of the eye on the right side.
-The tear duct is darkened, leaving hints of lighter value within.
+Remember, the eyeball is a sphere.
+This means that the values will be slightly darker on each edge of the eyeball.
+In this example, we see that the shadow is rather strong on the right side, since the light source is originating from the left.

 A few visible wrinkles are added on the left side of the upper eyelid crease, before adding a light application of graphite on the skin below the eye.
 The textural development of the skin underneath begins by making small shapes, isolating subtle areas of lighter value.

-The contrast within the areas of skin texture is enhanced by progressively making the darker shapes a bit darker with applications made with the softer graphite pencils.
-As this happens, areas around the eye are also darkened.
+The contrast within the areas of skin texture is enhanced by progressively making the shapes a bit darker with applications made with the softer graphite pencils.
+With a slightly greater range of value, the texture of the skin becomes more realistic.
+As this happens, areas around the eye are also darkened, resulting in more contrast between the eye and the skin around it.

 Using the "H" pencil, a few indications of veins within the eye are added to complete the drawing.